zkoss/zk-angular-demo/src/main/webapp/docs/commands.md

 	 and then it will automatically be converted from a JavaScript Object to the Java Object `Car`, which is received from `@BindingParam("car")`

-	 For more details about the `@command(expression)`, please refer to the document. <a href="http://books.zkoss.org/wiki/ZK%20Developer's%20Reference/MVVM/Syntax/Data%20Binding/@command" target="_blank">ZK MVVM @Command</a>
+	 For more details about the `@command(expression)`, please refer to the document <a href="http://books.zkoss.org/wiki/ZK%20Developer's%20Reference/MVVM/Syntax/Data%20Binding/@command" target="_blank">ZK MVVM @Command</a>

 * `@global-command(expression)` (send a global scope commnd to server)
-	 - **Usage:** The expression can be used as the same as `@command`, the only different is that the `global-command` will send through the ZK global scope (cross different ViewModels) not only within a local scope (single ViewModel).
+	 - **Usage:** The expression can be used as the same as `@command`, the only difference is that the `global-command` will send through the ZK global scope (across different ViewModels) instead of only within a local scope (single ViewModel).

 	 For example,